Shocking Facts You Should Know

 - There are recommended supplements to make sure your ketogenic diet doesn’t accidentally cause any complications.

-- ou should pay attention to collagen, nitrates, and antioxidants on a ketogenic diet.
+- You should pay attention to collagen protein, nitrates, and antioxidants on a ketogenic diet.
 You can find all of these in one place: Resync Collagen.

 - Talk with a healthcare provider before and during a keto diet.

 Ketogenic diets focus in on macronutrients to get their effects (your three macronutrients, or “macros”, are carbs, fats, and proteins).
 On keto you limit carbohydrates and make up for it with added fat.
 Lots of added fat.

 Treating epilepsy with keto for over 100 years has cleared up the “how-to” and “how-not-to” of going low-carb.
 Recent research has shown that with a little planning and support, going low-carb can be safe and sustainable.